girish17/op-mattermost/README.md

 # op-mattermost

 [OpenProject](https://www.openproject.org/) and [Mattermost](https://mattermost.com/) integration to log time for a work package.
-This integration is built along the lines of [op-slack-connector](https://github.com/girish17/op-slack-connector)
+This integration is built along the lines of [op-slack-connector](https://github.com/girish17/op-slack-connector).
+For latest code and wiki, please visit the [Notabug repository](https://notabug.org/girishm/op-mattermost) for this project.

 ## Dependencies